selfishprimate/gerillass-docs/content/docs/latest/resizable.md

 # Resizable

 {{< featured type="Mixin" name="resizable" >}}
-Resizable mixin helps you to make an element resizable on both horizontal or vertical directions.
+**Resizable** Sass mixin helps you to make an element resizable on both horizontal or vertical directions.
 {{< /featured >}}

 {{< hint info >}}